-The American Dental Association observed Children's Dental Health Day for the first time on February 8, 1949.
-In 1955, this one-day event was extended to a week, and in 1981 to a month.
+The American Dental Association (ADA) observed Children's Dental Health Day for the first time on February 8, 1949.
+In 1955, this 1-day event was extended to a week, and in 1981 to a month.
 Today, National Children's Dental Health Month is observed every February and supported with an ADA campaign.

-Developing good oral health habits at an early age and visiting the dentist regularly helps children get a good start on a lifetime of healthy teeth and gums.
+Developing good oral health habits at an early age and visiting the dentist regularly help children get a great start on a lifetime of healthy teeth and gums.
 While true any time, it is especially important for parents to take care of their child’s and their own oral health during the coronavirus (COVID-19) pandemic to prevent oral disease.

-- February Is National Children’s Dental Health Month Program Planning Guide offers resources to promote the benefits of good oral health to children, their caregivers and teachers, and others.
-The guide includes activities, program planning tips, posters, and much more.
+- National Children's Dental Health Month Program Planning Guide, resources to promote the importance of good oral health to children, their parents and teachers, and others.
+The guide includes activities, program-planning tips, posters, and much more.

 - Healthy Habits for Happy Smiles, a handout series for pregnant women and parents of infants and children, provides simple oral health tips.
 The handouts are also available in Spanish.

 - Questions to Ask When Looking for a Dental Office provides a list of questions for parents to ask a dental office to find a dental office that is best for the parents and child.